-Goal N.1: Increase equitable access to recreational opportunities, programs, and community events that encourage residents and visitors of all ages
+Goal N.1: Increase equitable access to recreational opportunities, programs, and community events that encourage residents and visitors of all ages.

 - 1. Continue to create recreational facilities programs that remove barriers to access trailheads, parks, and community spaces. - 2.
 Require ADA mobility signage for adaptive trails. - 3.
-Continue seeking dedicated funding for maintenance and improvements to parks and recreation amenities.
-Consider different funding mechanisms for maintenance, trails, transportation, sidewalks, pedestrian connections, and implementing the Backyard Plan. - Revisit the feasibility of an indoor multi-purpose space if an opportunity presents itself to be considered with partnership opportunities. - 5.
+If funding becomes available, pursue funding for maintenance and improvements to parks and recreation amenities, including a maintenance shed and fuel system at the Adventure Park.

+Consider different funding mechanisms for maintenance, trails, transportation, sidewalks, pedestrian connections, and implementing the Backyard Plan. - 4.
+Revisit the feasibility of an indoor multi-purpose space if an opportunity presents itself to be considered with partnership opportunities. - 5.
 Support projects at the Peninsula Recreation Area in alignment with the Frisco Trails & Pathways Master Plan (2023) and subsequent updates.
+As funds become available, invest in restrooms and shade structure(s), Eye of the Needle Parking, Boneyard Improvements, and Lights at the Tubing Hill and Terrain Park.
 To ensure the Marina and PRA Master Plans remain current, periodically initiate a thorough review and stakeholder engagement process, incorporating feedback to update goals and priorities in alignment with present needs and future vision. - 6.
-Implement the 2018 Marina Master Plan (2018).
-Support the development of a modern and efficient service building at the Frisco Bay Marina.
-Consider creating an improvements plan for ADA improvements and pedestrian access and circulation at the Frisco Bay Marina.
-Prioritize infrastructure and amenities including restrooms, as well as repair needs for the Island Grill at the
+As funds become available, continue to implement the Marina Master Plan (2018), which includes infrastructure and facility improvements.
+As funding becomes available, pursue restroom facilities and water facilities at all the Town public parks.